@supergrain/silo

 ) => {

-const results = raw as Array<User[]>; // adapter returns one User[] per params
+const results = response as Array<User[]>; // adapter returns one User[] per params

 for (let i = 0; i < paramsList.length; i++) {